MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Add-Page-Number--X--of--Y--to-a-Report-Page-Header.md

      This selects the text box in the report designer.

-6. Right\-click the text box, and then choose **Expression**.
+6. Right-click the text box, and then choose **Expression**.
 Replace the existing code with the following code.

     ```
     =Replace(Replace(Code.GetData(31,1), "%1", Globals!PageNumber), "%2", Globals!TotalPages)